cogent3/iqtree2/docker/README.md

 To build the Docker image, navigate to the root of the repository and run the following command to build a docker image named `iqtree-dev` using the Dockerfile in the `docker` directory:

-`docker build -t iqtree2-dev -f docker/Dockerfile .`
+`docker build --tag iqtree2-dev -f docker/Dockerfile .`

 ## Running the Docker Container